 - Never take responsibility for line management of client employees e.g. delivering appraisals, dismissing workers, having input into salaries or having employees report in to you.

 - Identify yourself differently to client employees in written communications through your internal and external email signature - LOD can suggest appropriate sign-offs if helpful.
 Where possible, make sure you are not included on client org charts or phone lists or, if this is essential, ensure you are identified as a contractor.
+Externally, for example on sites such as LinkedIn, make clear that you are freelance.

 - Identify yourself differently to client employees physically when on the client site - the client may give you a different security pass to employees and/or you may request an LOD lanyard.